Mandatory Health Insurance

-The waiver will be available through your iSIS account as of August 1 for Fall semester and January 1 for Spring semester.
-It must be submitted prior to the 20th day of classes each semester in order to have the health insurance charge removed from your tuition bill.
+Upon enrollment, the waiver will be available through your iSIS account as of August 1 for Fall semester and January 1 for Spring semester.
+It must be submitted prior to the deadline each semester in order to have the health insurance charge removed from your tuition bill.
 Additional information about the waiver process is listed below.

 The minimum requirements for alternative health insurance are the following:

 - Minimum $500,000 or greater medical benefit for each sickness and accident

 - Includes inpatient and outpatient coverage for both sickness and accidents

 - Coverage of at least $10,000 for repatriation (removal of remains after death)

 - Coverage of at least $15,000 for medical evacuation

 - A deductible not to exceed $500 per individual, per policy year

 - Coverage period must always begin on or before the first day of classes and be valid through the last day of the semester.